wssbck/training-oreilly-iceberg/README.md

 ./dclean
 ```

 Afterwards the images will have to be rebuilt from scratch if necessary.
-Additionlly, a quick way to remove all data files generated during the execution of the notebooks is to remove all untracked files using `git`:
+Additionally, a quick way to remove all data files generated during the execution of the notebooks is to remove all untracked files using `git`:

 ```sh
 git clean -fx